 Before Your Mammogram

-Discuss your plan to get a mammogram with your doctor if you are pregnant, have breast implants, or you are positive for the breast cancer gene BRCA1 or BRCA2; special mammography recommendations may apply in these situations.
+Discuss your plan to get a mammogram with your doctor if you are pregnant, have A saline or silicone filled sac used during plastic surgery to enlarge or restore the shape of the breast., or you are positive for the breast cancer A sequence in the DNA which can be passed down from parent to child.
+Genes helps determine physical and functional traits for the body.
+BRCA1 or BRCA2; special mammography recommendations may apply in these situations.
 Review our mammogram tips to prepare for the day.
 There’s also some great mammogram videos that explain the process and will help you visualize the process and the mammography machine a little better.

 Mammogram Pictures & Images